-A neural network expert witness typically has extensive experience and knowledge in computer science, data science, artificial intelligence, big data, electrical engineering, and/or machine learning.
+Neural network expert witness typically have extensive experience and knowledge in computer science, data science, artificial intelligence, big data, electrical engineering, and/or machine learning.
 Cahn Litigation Services is frequently called upon by legal professionals to locate expert witnesses that can support neural network matters.

 An artificial neural network is used for solving artificial intelligence problems, and can be used for predictive modeling, adaptive control and other applications where dataset training can be accomplished.
 An artificial neural network system commonly falls into the following categories, and can be used across a wide array of applications:

 Neural network matters that require technical expertise typically involve intellectual property, such as patent infringement or trade secret misappropriation.
 Neural network technology can also be used to aid crime investigations and to predict criminal behavior.

 Litigation support by a neural network expert witness could include document review, data analysis, an expert report, expert opinion, and expert witness testimony at a trial.
 In a high-profile case, or litigation involving a significant financial stake, a law firm may request a technical expert with prior expert witness experience.
 In addition, clients often seek an artificial intelligence or neural network industry expert for pre-litigation consulting work.
 Whether the case involves a LMS algorithm, adaptive equalizer, network traffic, machining learning, decision feedback equalizer, MMSE equalizer, big data or deep learning, Cahn Litigation Services has the experience required to turn an expert witness search around quickly and provide the right balance of expertise and testimony to support each unique project.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.